catid/InstantMesh/README.md

 - [x] Release model weights.
 - [x] Release huggingface gradio demo.
 Please try it at [demo](https://huggingface.co/spaces/TencentARC/InstantMesh) link.
 - [x] Add support to low-memory GPU environment.
+- [x] Add support for a CURL API to generate meshes from an image.
 - [ ] Add support to more multi-view diffusion models.

 # ⚙️ Dependencies and Installation